quincycheng/katacoda-scenarios-personal/conjur-jenkins-jwt/finish.md

 🎉🎉🎉 Awesome!
-You have learnt how to secure Jenkins pipelines using Conjur!
+You have learnt how to secure Jenkins pipelines using Conjur & JWT authentication and addressed Secret Zero!

 ![image](https://user-images.githubusercontent.com/4685314/179661213-5b74a974-aee5-4f99-837f-deb1d92e87af.png)